 - 1. Regular Meetings Meetings for which the time and place are usually prescribed in the bylaws or standing rules. - 2.
 Special Meetings Meetings called for transaction of a special item of business.
-Procedure usually defined in bylaws. - 3.
-Annual Meetings Meetings scheduled for hearing reports, election of officers, amending rules and such other business as may need to come for information of members at the close of the organization year. - 3.
-Electronic Meetings A group that holds an official meeting by alternative means that is, other than as a single gathering in one room or area does not lose its character as a deliberative body as long as the meeting provides, at a minimum, a condition of opportunity for simultaneous aural communication among all participating members equivalent to those of meetings held in one room or area.
+Procedure usually defined in bylaws.

+3. Annual Meetings - Meetings scheduled for hearing reports, electing officers, amending rules and such other business as may need to come for information of members at the close of the organization year.

+Electronic Meetings

-Bylaws must have provision to allow for conducting an electronic meeting.
+Electronic Meetings - Bylaws must have provision to allow for conducting an electronic meeting.
 If done by teleconference, it must be done in a way that allows all participants to hear each other simultaneously, and if done by video conference, they must be able to see each other as well.
 Special rules of order and standing rules should be adopted with specific details how each participant will be recognized and given the floor.
-(RONR, p.
-97-98)